 HIV prevalence in prisons around the world

-Studies from prisons in Brazil and Argentina reveal a particularly high HIV prevalence – ranging from 3.2 to 20 percent in Brazil and 4 to 10 percent in Argentina.5 6 The prevalence rates for some sub-Saharan African countries are also high; an estimated 41.4 percent of incarcerated people in South Africa are infected with HIV.7 Generally, the HIV prevalence in the country reflects the prevalence in prisons.
-So while South Africa has a high percentage of HIV positive inmates, the HIV prevalence in the general population is also high, at an estimated 18 percent.8
+The prevalence rates for some sub-Saharan African countries is extremely high; an estimated 41.4 percent of incarcerated people in South Africa are infected with HIV.
+9 Generally, the HIV prevalence in the country reflects the prevalence in prisons.
+For example, South Africa has both a high percentage of HIV positive inmates, as well as a high HIV prevalence among the general population (10.8 percent).
+10

 How is HIV transmitted in prisons?

 HIV is transmitted in prisons in a number of ways.
 These range from injecting drug use to high-risk sexual behaviour, tattooing to violence.
 Many studies claim a record of incarceration is often associated with HIV infection, particularly in Western and Southern Europe.
 17